vera-univie/Automated-Setup/README.md

 (see 'Build_Kernel.txt')

-# Complete Setup
+# Setup und Installation

 ### !!!
 Make sure to rename the downloaded repo from 'Automated-Setup' to 'EPICS'

-To install everything at once (so EtherCAT master, EPICS-Base, EPICS-support and EPICS-EtherCAT), execute the following commands:
-> sudo chmod u+x setup.sh
->
-> sudo ./setup.sh

-And enter the information required

-# Seperate Setup

-Or you can also setup everything individually.
-Execute the respective files in the scripts folder.
+To install EtherCAT and EPICS, install the following things in the same order as listed below.
+Just execute the scripts in the scripts folder and follow the steps necessary.
+For a detailed record on how we got to this process, see the StepByStep installation text file, where we have documented (hopefully) all of the steps we took.

 ## EtherCAT Master
 To install EtherCAT Master, execute these commands while in your scripts folder.
 This will create a new folder called EtherLAB at the same level as your EPICS folder.
 You can change that by editing the script (this information is close to the top of the script).